-China, known by the Greeks as “Seres,” (Σῆρες) and “Sinae” (Σίναι) is described by Strabo as having been conquered in some parts by the Greco-Bactrians together with Nepal (Phryni).
+China, known by the ancient Greeks as “Seres,” (Σῆρες) and “Sinae” (Σίναι) is described by Strabo as having been conquered in some parts by the Greco-Bactrians together with Nepal (Phryni).
 The first contact between the Chinese and the Greeks of Central Asia took place during the time of the independent Greco-Bactrian kingdom.
 That contact was made through Xinjiang, also known as Dogu (East) Turkestan and Gansu.

 The northern Silk Road through the Tarim starts in Ferghana and connects Central Asia to China through the cities of Aksu (Gumo), Kucha (Qiuci) and Turfan (Jushi), all located in China.
 Diodotes and Euthydemos, who ruled Bactria, Sogdiana, Ferghana, and Northern India at the time of the Qin Emperor, may have been sending troops trough the Tarim Basin.

 In Gansu province in China, archaeologists unearthed a Hellenistic golden plate representing the twelve gods together with Dionysus (or Alexander–Dionysus) sitting on a panther surrounded by grapes with a Bactrian inscription on the back.
 There is mention that Greco-Roman prisoners in China built the city of Liqian in 26 BC following the submission of Zhizhi.